mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Certain low-power devices can run entirely from the power they draw from the Ethernet cable.

-My home WiFi access point, the Ruckus RXX (TODO: link) supports PoE, so my access point conveniently needs only a single cable for both power and network connectivity.
+My home WiFi access point, the [Ruckus R310](https://support.ruckuswireless.com/products/88-ruckus-r310) supports PoE, so my access point conveniently needs only a single cable for both power and network connectivity.

 TODO: Photo